The History of Dental Implants

 Dental Implants Have Roots in the Ancient World

-The idea of replacing missing teeth with an artificial tooth is not new, but has been around since ancient times.
-Evidence of rudimentary dental implants has dated back to 2000 BC when archaeologists unearthed bamboo pegs believed to have been used to replace missing teeth in ancient China.
+The idea of replacing missing teeth with an artificial tooth is not new but has been around since ancient times.
+Evidence of rudimentary dental implants dates back to 2000 BC when archaeologists unearthed bamboo pegs believed to have been used to replace missing teeth in ancient China.
 It's not clear how successful bamboo pegs were as rudimentary dental implants or how often they were used.

 Other ancient civilizations attempted to replace missing teeth with animal teeth, human teeth, and shells.